-Name(s) as shown on tax return Identifying number as shown on tax return Address (number and street, apt. no., rural route) (or P.O. box number if mail is not delivered to street address) City, town, or post office, state, and ZIP code The taxpayer named above elects to postpone a determination as to whether the presumption that the activity described below is engaged in for profit applies.
-The determination is postponed until the close of: (a) the 6th tax year, for an activity that consists mainly of breeding, training, showing, or racing horses; or (b) the 4th tax year for any other activity, after the tax year in which the taxpayer first engaged in the activity.
-Type of taxpayer engaged in the activity (check box that applies): Partnership □ S corporation Estate or trust Description of activity on which you elect to postpone a determination 2a First tax year in which you engaged in activity described in 2a Under penalties of perjury, I declare that I have examined this election, including accompanying schedules, and to the best of my knowledge and belief, it is true, correct, and complete.
-(Signature of taxpayer or fiduciary) (Date) (Signature of taxpayer's spouse, if joint return was filed) (Date) (Signature of general partner authorized to sign partnership return) (Date) (Signature and title of officer, if an S corporation) (Date)

-Form 5213 (Rev. 12-91) Page 2
+Name(s) as shown on tax return Election To Postpone Determination as To Whether the Presumption Applies That an Activity Is Engaged in for Profit ▶ To be filed by individuals, estates, trusts, partnerships, and S corporations.
+Identifying number as shown on tax return Address (number and street, apt. no., rural route) (or P.O. box number if mail is not delivered to street address) City, town or post office, state, and ZIP code The taxpayer named above elects to postpone a determination as to whether the presumption applies that the activity described below is engaged in for profit.
+The determination is postponed until the close of: - The 6th tax year, for an activity that consists mainly of breeding, training, showing, or racing horses or - The 4th tax year for any other activity, after the tax year in which the taxpayer first engaged in the activity.
+1 Type of taxpayer engaged in the activity (check the box that applies): Individual Partnership S corporation Estate or trust 2a Description of activ vity for which you elect to p oostpone a determination 2b First tax year you engaged in activity described in 2a Under penalties of perjury, I declare that I have examined this election, including accompanying schedules, and to the best of my knowledge and belief, it is true, correct, and complete.
+(Signature of taxpayer or fiduciary) (Signature of taxpayer's spouse, if joint return was filed) (Signature of general partner authorized to sign partnership return) (Signature and title of officer, if an S corporation) For Privacy Act and Paperwork Reduction Act Notice, see instructions on back.
+Cat No 42361U Form 5213 (Rev. 7-2000) (Date) (Date) (Date) General Instructions Purpose of Form Use Form 5213 to elect to postpone an IRS determination as to whether the presumption applies that an activity is engaged in for profit.
+General Information Generally, if you are an individual, estate, trust, partnership, or S corporation in an activity not engaged in for profit, some of your deductions may not be allowed.
+However, an activity is presumed to be engaged in for profit (and, therefore, deductions are not limited) if the gross income exceeds the deductions: • From an activity that consists mainly of breeding, training, showing, or racing horses for each of 2 or more of the tax years in the period of 7 consecutive tax years ending with the tax year in question or • From any other activity for each of 3 or more of the tax years in the period of 5 consecutive tax years ending with the tax year in question.
+For information on the limits on deductions in not-for-profit activities, see Pub.
+535, Business Expenses.
+Who Should File Individuals, estates, trusts, partnerships (including limited liability companies or other entities that are treated as partnerships for Federal tax purposes), and S corporations should use this form if they want to postpone an IRS determination as to whether the presumption applies that they are engaged in an activity for profit.
+An election made by a partnership or an S corporation is binding on all persons who were partners or shareholders at any time during the presumption period.
+You may not use this form if you have been engaged in: • Breeding, training, showing, or racing horses for more than 7 years or • Any other activity for more than 5 years.